Tilting Approximate Models: Tilting the Approximate Model

+The pseudo log-likelihood function can be constructed using $\sum_{i=1..N}log\left(h(x_{i},z_{i};\psi)\right)$.
+To give a sense of how much additional time it takes to compute a tilted likelihood function, for every likelihood point, with a single moment condition, computation time increases by an average of $1\%$ of a second in the simulation experiments I will refer to later on in the paper.\footnote{All computing times reported in the paper correspond to an Intel i5-8365U, $1.6$ Ghz processor.}

-Lastly, although tilting delivers a density, as we will see the information contained in the resulting estimating equations for the structural parameter of interest is of semi-parametric nature and does not lend itself to proper Bayesian analysis.
+In the next section I analyze the frequentist properties of using the tilted density to estimate $\psi\equiv(\vartheta,\varphi)$.
+The main challenge is the fact that we project on a possibly misspecified density.
+Explicitly acknowledging for estimating the parameters of the density yields some useful insight to the behavior of the estimator.
+Moreover, although tilting delivers a density, as we will see the information contained in the resulting estimating equations for the structural parameter of interest is of semi-parametric nature and does not always lend itself to proper Bayesian analysis.
 The tilted density is thus best viewed as a statistical criterion function with an analog interpretation.
-Monte Carlo simulation techniques are nevertheless applicable, as in \cite{Chernozhukov2003293} and \cite{doi:10.3982/ECTA14525}.
+When there is an explicit mapping between the structural parameters and the parameters of the base density, then the scores of the latter do provide additional information.
+In this sense the statistical criterion function nests the conventional parametric likelihood function as a special case.
+Monte Carlo simulation techniques are nevertheless applicable in all cases, as in \cite{Chernozhukov2003293} and \cite{doi:10.3982/ECTA14525}.
 The frequentist results presented below determine the limiting behavior of this criterion function and are typically assumed to hold for the monte carlo simulation techniques, which can involve prior parameter distributions as well.